 Hatchet fish have a laterally compressed body, with a very big chest that gives them an ax appearance by which they are given the common name they have.

-In 1937, Dr. Hoedeman had several specimens of common hatchet fish to care for and had an extra-large aquarium available for them: 150 gallons.
-As a precautionary measure, the edges of the tank on the surface of the water were filled with sponge so that the hatchet fish did not damage themselves if they tried to «fly» as they did in nature.
+In 1937, Dr. Hoedeman had several specimens of common hatchet fish to care for, and employed an extra-large 150 gallons aquarium for them: As a preventive measure, the edges of the tank on the surface of the water were filled with sponge, so that the hatchet fish didn’t get hurt if they tried to «fly» as they did in nature.

 The fish learned fairly quickly (however, they showed no fear of hitting the spongy rubber) that space was limited and that space to fly was not available.
 After around 48 hours of attempts, the Hatchet Fish never tried to fly again, although they lived some years after that first day.